Want to understand how things move and why they stop? Learning about forces makes it simple.

 Electromagnetic Force

 Why are electromagnetic forces important?
-Electromagnetic force acts between charged particles.
-It governs the behaviour of electricity and magnetism.
+They act between charged particles and control how electricity and magnetism work.

 Spring Force

 How does a spring store energy?
-Spring force occurs when a spring is stretched or compressed.
-It tries to return the spring to its original shape.
+Spring force appears when you stretch or press a spring.
+It works to return the spring to its normal shape.

-- Example: When you bounce on a trampoline, the springs underneath stretch and then snap back.
-This spring force propels you into the air.
+You feel this force when you bounce on a trampoline.
+The springs stretch and then snap back, pushing you into the air.

 Air Resistance

 What is the role of air resistance in motion?
-Air resistance is a type of frictional force that acts against objects moving through the air.
+It is a frictional force that pushes against objects moving through the air.

 How Forces Impact Our Lives